City of Oxford Tramways Company: Network and fleet

 Most of the network was single track with passing loops.
 The network had no fixed tram stops: drivers and conductors were ordered to look out for likely passengers.
 Trams were timetabled to run every 15 to 30 minutes.
 In its latter years the network carried some three million passengers a year, mostly for one penny fares.

 The network had a speed limit of 8 mph.
 The branch to Kingston Road had tight curves at the road junctions at either end of Beaumont Street.
 Here there was occasionally a derailment, with a tram colliding with either the Taylor Institution building or railings outside Worcester College.

-A horse bus network developed to serve those parts of Oxford that lacked tramways.
-In the tramways' latter years, horse buses operated a route along Iffley Road from Iffley Turn to Broad Street and a route from Wolvercote along Woodstock Road to Carfax.
-On Saturdays only there was a horse bus service from Cowley village to connect with trams at their Magdalen Road terminus.
-Later there was a Saturday-only horse bus service from Headington to Carfax.
+A horse-drawn omnibus network developed to serve those parts of Oxford that lacked tramways.
+In the tramways' latter years, omnibuses operated a route along Iffley Road from Iffley Turn to Broad Street and a route from Wolvercote along Woodstock Road to Carfax.
+On Saturdays only there was a omnibus service from Cowley village to connect with trams at their Magdalen Road terminus.
+Later there was a Saturday-only omnibus service from Headington to Carfax.